dekoza/mtgpl/ORI.rst

 :mtgtip:`Liliana, Defiant Necromancer<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/9/f/9f25e1cf-eeb4-458d-8fb2-b3a2f86bdd54.jpg?1562033824|https://scryfall.com/card/ori/106/liliana-heretical-healer-liliana-defiant-necromancer?utm_source=api>`
    +2: Each player discards a card.

-   −X: Return target nonlegendary creature card with converted mana cost X from your graveyard to the battlefield.
+   −X: Return target nonlegendary creature card with mana value X from your graveyard to the battlefield.

    −8: You get an emblem with "Whenever a creature dies, return it to the battlefield under your control at the beginning of the next end step."